 - Director of Product Management

 Why Businesses Need Product Taste Testing

-- The product gains a chance to sell itself: if a product is excellent, it will sell itself.
-It is a marketing tool because if a customer loves an item, they will stick to it.
+The product gains a chance to sell itself: if it is excellent, it will sell itself.
+It is a marketing tool because if customers love an item, they will stick to it.
 When that happens, the company gains a customer for life.

-- The company’s values get to align with customer interests.
-Once the seller tests the product, it helps the company set expectations for it.
+The company’s values align with customer interests: Once the seller tests the product, it helps the company set expectations.
 Hence, brands can communicate with each potential customer.
-They can let them know what to expect from the product and the correct way to use it.
+They can tell them what to expect from the product and how to use it.
 By doing so, brands can align the interests of customers with the company’s values.
 Doing so helps to strengthen further the relationships they are trying to build.
 They build these relationships through exposure to their products.

 Key Success Factors